-To inspect or copy medical information about you, you must submit your request in writing to the Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503.
-Your request should state specifically what medical information you want to inspect or copy.
-If you request a copy of the information, we may charge a fee for the costs of copying and, if you ask that it be mailed to you, the cost of mailing.
+To inspect or copy medical information about you, you must submit your request in writing to the Administrator at 10281 Corporate Drive, Gulfport, MS 39503.
+Your request should state what medical information you want to inspect or copy.
+Your clinical record (whether hard copy or electronic form) will be available to you, free of charge, upon request at the next home visit, or within 4 business days (whichever comes first).

 We may deny your request to inspect and copy medical information if the medical information involved is:

-information compiled in anticipation of, or use in, a civil, criminal or administrative action or proceeding;
+b. information compiled in anticipation of, or use in, a civil, criminal or administrative action or proceeding.